Advanced Funding SMP (Statutory Maternity Pay)

 This article will inform you about everything you can come across while applying for advance funding SMP from HMRC.
 So, let’s start!

-SMP advance funding is financial assistance from the employers to their employees or the directors.
+SMP advance funding is financial assistance from employers to their employees or directors.
 This is an advance payment of up to 103% of employees’ statutory maternity, paternity, adoption, or shared parental pay.

-How And When To Apply For Advance Funding?
+How And When To Apply For Advance Funding (SMP)?

 On the other hand, you can also apply yourself.
-For this, you need to follow the following instruction to avoid any penalties:
+For this, you need to follow the following instructions to avoid any penalties:

 1. Original MATB1 form